 How long does Botox last in the face?

-According to the American Society of Plastic Surgeons, cosmetic Botox usually lasts three to four months but can retain its effectiveness for up to six months in some patients.
+According to the American Society of Plastic Surgeons, cosmetic Botox usually lasts 3-4 months but can retain its effectiveness for up to 6 months in some patients.

 Again, the variation is caused by the specific type and amount of muscles in each person's face.